ldi-kyunghee/TrustEHRAgent/README.md

 This work builds upon [EHRAgent](https://github.com/wshi83/EHRAgent).
 We thank the original authors for their foundational contributions to code-empowered agent systems.

-This research was supported by No. RS- 2022-00155911: Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University).
+This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2022-00155911, Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University))

 <div align="center">
 <strong>⚠️ Important:</strong> This tool is for research purposes only.
 Always consult healthcare professionals for medical decisions.